Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 ## 10. INDEMNIFICATION

-### 10.1 SkyMirror Indemnification
+### 10.1 Skymirror Indemnification
-SkyMirror shall defend, indemnify, and hold harmless Customer from claims that the Services infringe third-party intellectual property rights, provided Customer:
+Skymirror shall defend, indemnify, and hold harmless Customer from claims that the Services infringe third-party intellectual property rights, provided Customer:
-- (a) Promptly notifies SkyMirror of the claim
+- (a) Promptly notifies Skymirror of the claim
-- (b) Gives SkyMirror sole control of the defense
+- (b) Gives Skymirror sole control of the defense
 - (c) Provides reasonable cooperation

 ### 10.2 Customer Indemnification
-Customer shall defend, indemnify, and hold harmless SkyMirror from claims arising from:
+Customer shall defend, indemnify, and hold harmless Skymirror from claims arising from:
 - (a) Customer Data
 - (b) Customer's breach of this Agreement
 - (c) Customer's violation of applicable laws